 Is your software well documented?

-TL;DR: When a software system is not well-documented it is difficult to maintain and more likely to be re-written from scratch.
-A well-documented software system is comprised of high-level, low-level, user, and developer documentation.
+TL;DR: A well-documented software system is comprised of high-level, low-level, user, and developer documentation.

 Over the years, I’ve been fortunate to be a contributor on extremely successful software projects as well as not-so-successful software projects.
 There are several factors involved in making a software project successful, including a bit of luck; however, the constant across all of the successful projects was that they were all well-documented.